srinir301/Amazon-Review-NLP/README.md

 ## Preparation

-To prepare my data for modeling I had to first use word tokenization to split up the sentences into words, then I lowercased all the words so that I can get rid of the stopwords in the my dataset and the make modleing less complex.
+To prepare my data for modeling, I had to first use word tokenization to split up the sentences into words, then I lowercased all the words so that I can get rid of the stopwords in the my dataset and the make modeling less complex.
 I got rid of all the stop words to decrease the complexity of my models and I used Porter Stemmer to make the same type of words as one.
-Stemming decrease the complexity and I used it compared to other stemmers because it takes into account shorter words and it is a faster process.
+Stemming decreases the complexity and I used it instead of other stemmers because it takes into account shorter words and it is a faster process.
 I decided not to use lemmatization because it would have taken longer to process, but it could have been more effective.
 Lastly I used TFIDF Vectorizer to take into account the importance of certain words and not just the count like using the Count Vectorizer.

 **Class Imbalance**